 In a country that’s adding 10 million first-time internet users a month, it looks like unscrupulous individuals are waiting to take advantage of these users’ gullibility.
-India, where booze delivery is quite common, people are being tricked to mint money out of them.
+In India, where booze delivery is quite common, people are being tricked to mint money.

 The information was first spotted by a Twitter user who faced such instances.
-The Google Maps listings of liquor stores across India are being flooded with thousands of images having phone numbers on them, seemingly promising home delivery for an advance payment.
+The Google Maps listings of liquor stores across India are flooded with thousands of images with phone numbers, seemingly promising home delivery for an advance payment.

-The Twitter user @DrunkenPandaman said that thousands of images on Google have similar phone numbers on them which absolutely hints something is fishy.
+The Twitter user @DrunkenPandaman said that thousands of images on Google have similar phone numbers, which absolutely hints something is fishy.
 When called to these numbers, the person taking the call promises to make booze delivery at the doorstep only if the payment is made online and in advance.

 It seems that people have been tricked many times as instances of some businesses taking steps have been found to warn their customers.
 The scams no doubt has been flourishing, but how is this possible?

-People in India use the internet but there is still unawareness as well as lack of understanding across the country, and this could be one primary reason.
-On the other hands, there are also several first-time internet users on the smartphone which causes an inability for a complete understanding of technology making them much vulnerable towards online fraudulence.
+People in India use the internet, but there is still unawareness and a lack of understanding across the country, which could be one primary reason.
+On the other hand, there are also several first-time internet users on the smartphone, which causes an inability to a complete understanding of technology, making them much vulnerable to online fraudulence.

 Recently, fraudsters have been changing the contact details listed for banks on the app.
 Then, when unsuspecting bank customers ring up what they think is their financial institution, the scammers extract their private banking details and use it to empty their accounts.